Ackee-Blockchain/trident/documentation/docs/index.md

 # {{ config.site_name }}
 Trident is a Rust-based framework to fuzz and integration test Solana programs to help you ship secure code.

-{{ config.site_name }} is a Rust-based framework to fuzz and integration test Solana programs to help you ship secure code.

 # Features

 - **Automated Test Generation**: Simplifies the testing process by automatically creating templates for fuzz and integration tests for programs written using the Anchor Framework.